Which is Better for Sensitive Skin: Mineral or Chemical SPF?

 Both mineral and chemical sunscreens offer excellent protection when used correctly, and your choice should ultimately be guided by what feels good on your skin.

 If you haven’t found your perfect match yet, don’t hesitate to reach out to us.
-We’re always happy to receive feedback, especially on shade range and formulation improvements.

-For more information and to browse our full sunscreen range, visit our website.
 Stay safe, stay protected, and find the SPF that makes you feel your best!

 ALWAYS READ THE LABEL AND FOLLOW THE DIRECTIONS FOR USE.
 Wear protective clothing, a hat, and eyewear when exposed to the sun.
 Avoid prolonged sun exposure and reapply sunscreen frequently.